rogerwiklund/jti-tig/README.md

 Do you want to continue? (yes/no): yes
 ```

-Self-signed certificates will be generated for Grafana and InfluxDB with the hostname given in the first prompt.
+- Self-signed certificates will be generated for Grafana and InfluxDB with the hostname given in the first prompt.
-After the installation go to http://fqdn to login to Grafana.
+- After the installation go to http://fqdn to login to Grafana with default admin/admin credentials.
+- Download the jti_dashboard.json from this repo and import it to Grafana.

 ## Junos configuration
 ```